k2view-academy/K2View-Academy/articles/38_reports/06_design_report_layout.md

 The reports can be created using numerous types of layouts:

 * **Tabular report** is the most straightforward way to visualize your data, in a multicolumn, multirow pattern.
 A tabular report can group, sort and filter data, based on pre-defined conditions or user input.
-* **Dashboard** is a dashboard-like report that allows combining several different controls, e.g., a chart and a summary table.
+* **Dashboard** is a dashboard-like report that allows combining several different controls, for instance, a chart and a summary table.
 The page orientation of such report can be defined as **Landscape**.
 * **Master-detail report** is a report that can visualize 2 related data sets.
 * And more...
 [Click for the list of demos describing various ActiveReportsJS layout features.](https://www.grapecity.com/activereportsjs/demos/)